The map of Wakayama Prefecture shows that it accounts for most of Kii Peninsula

 It was rare for them to land on the continent, but they were anchored at

 people staying at a simple lodge.
-They had the supply of food and fuel
+They got the supply of food and fuel

 mostly there.
 Ryotaro Shiba, a famous writer, refers to it in the novel